jdolan/Objectively/README.md

 Types in Objectively are comprised of 3 components:

-1) The instance struct, containing the parent type and any additional instance variables.
+1) The instance struct, containing the parent type, the type interface and any additional instance variables.

     struct Hello {
         Object object;

         HelloInterface *interface;

         const char *greeting;
     };

-2) The interface struct, containing the parent interface, an initlializer and any additional methods.
+2) The interface struct, containing the parent interface, an initializer and any additional methods.

     struct HelloInterface {
         ObjectInterface objectInterface;